nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

             ```
     - **Copy the Installation Script**
         - Click the **Copy Script** button to copy the generated installation script.
+    - **Use On-Demand Node for Prometheus Server (Recommended)**
+        - On-demand instances offer consistent performance, which is crucial for Prometheus when dealing with large volumes of metrics and queries, to use an on-demand node you can make use of labels for pod placement, the following example is using a [well-known Karpenter label](https://karpenter.sh/v0.37/concepts/scheduling/#well-known-labels) to schedule the pod.
+            ```sh
+            --set-string prometheus.server.nodeSelector."karpenter\.sh/capacity-type"=on-demand
+            ```
+        - If you have taints in place rememeber to use tolerations:
+            ```sh
+            --set-string prometheus.server.nodeSelector."karpenter\.sh/capacity-type"=on-demand \
+            --set prometheus.server.tolerations[0].key="example-key" \
+            --set prometheus.server.tolerations[0].operator="Equal" \
+            --set prometheus.server.tolerations[0].value="example-value" \
+            --set prometheus.server.tolerations[0].effect="NoSchedule"
+            ```
     - **Add IAM User Credentials (If Applicable)**
         - If you chose to use an IAM User instead of an IAM Role, you need to add the following lines to the script with your access key ID and secret access key:
             ```sh